ritwikbera/MLrandom/README.md

 * __GMM__: Vectorized implementation of the Expectation-Maximization algorithm tested on simple Gaussian Mixture Models.

+* __Count-Min Sketch__: A probablistic data structure used in _Big Data_ domain applications where a lot of unique data is hashed to a lower dimensional space by multiple hash functions.
+Used in ML systems in applications like checking set membership etc.

 * __L2 Regularization__: A fast and memory-efficient vectorized implementation of _L2 regularization_ that run on Numpy.
 Numpy has a fast C++ backend and for the same reason also bypasses the _Python GIL_.
 Thus, it is much faster than a looped version.

 * __Multi-Armed Bandits__: A test script that illustrates multi-armed bandits with updates based on the _Thomson Sampling_ procedure.